agroce/naucs499sp20/README.md

 * DeepState lets us apply meta-heuristics, "extra tricks" on top of fuzzers like AFL/libFuzzer

 * See unittestsort.txt for a preview of Monday

+CLASS 15:

+* Writing a test for generic binary search (see binsearch directory)

+* Setting up input is tricky; fuzzer really will generate ANYTHING you let it